In a city where most students don’t attend their neighborhood schools, what drives the education choices of families?

 Students from kindergarten on are guaranteed a slot in their assigned neighborhood school without participating in the lottery.
 Every family seeking to enroll in prekindergarten must apply through the lottery.

 In the District, most families enter the lottery at least once during their child’s education.
-Only about 27 percent of the District’s students attend their neighborhood school, in which they can enroll without the lottery.
+Only about 27 percent of the District’s students attend their neighborhood school.

 Families have about 240 campuses to choose from.
 Fifty-two percent of the city’s nearly 100,000 public school students attend a campus in the traditional public school system.
-The remaining students attend charter schools, which are publicly funded but privately operated campuses that families must use the lottery to enroll in.
+The remaining students attend charter schools, which are publicly funded but privately operated campuses in which families must use the lottery to enroll.

 They believe more families should attend neighborhood schools.
 But what happens when it’s their own child?

-On Friday — as the District’s schools remain closed amid the coronavirus crisis — the city will release lottery results, and families will learn their fate for the 2020-2021 academic year.
+On Friday — as the District’s schools remained closed amid the coronavirus crisis — the city released lottery results, and families learned their fate for the 2020-2021 academic year.

-Eight D.C. families — one from each ward — explain what is driving their education decisions and what’s at stake as they participate in the school lottery.
+As they awaited lottery results, eight D.C. families — one from each ward — explained what was driving their education decisions.

 Ward 1 (Northwest Washington, including Columbia Heights, Mount Pleasant and parts of Shaw and Adams Morgan)